 Here are some recommendations:

-There are 2 phases to strength training.
+There are 2 phases to training.
 The initial phase is where muscle is broken down through exercise (Catabolic Phase) and the recuperation – growth phase (Anabolic phase).
 During the initial phase of exercise the stress hormone cortisol is released into the body and then through out the anabolic phase the “feel good” hormones are released from the pituitary gland.
 These include serotonin which can make you happy, endorphins for feeling better, reduced anxiety and sensitivity to pain, dopamine which makes you mentally alert and testosterone which grows muscle.

-One of the unfortunate responses to over exercising is too much cortisol which can lead to a negative response pattern and the loss of feel good hormones.
+One of the unfortunate responses to exercising is too much cortisol which can lead to a negative response pattern and the loss of feel good hormones.
 The body adapts through rest periods – the recovery phase allowing anabolic hormones to work.
-Therefore, short term high energetic exercise leave you feeling good whereas long routines can leave you feeling down, tired and lethargic.
+Therefore, short term high energetic exercise leave you feeling good whereas long exercise routines can leave you feeling down, tired and lethargic.

 The Biggest Problem in Fitness Industry